iamweswilson/personal-blog/content/articles/large-media.md

 I decided to integrate [Netlify Large Media](https://docs.netlify.com/large-media/overview/), their server-side support for [Git LFS](https://git-lfs.github.com/) combined with their image transform service.
 If it goes as planned, I'll serve images at the sizes needed, instead of having css shrink larger images, which is normally my go-to.

  ## Installation
- As you’ve come to expect, [Netlify’s Large media docs](https://docs.netlify.com/large-media/requirements-and-limitations/#requirements) are thorough.
-There are some requirements before installing.
-I found most of the Netlify requirements were filled, primarily because I’ve been using Netlify for CD (continuous deployment).
+ As you’ve come to expect, [Netlify’s Large media docs](https://docs.netlify.com/large-media/requirements-and-limitations/#requirements) are quite thorough.
+Phew!
+There are some requirements before installing, but I found most of them were filled already by having CD (continuous deployment) turned on.
 Netlify CLI was the only requirement I didn’t have, but installation was easy peasy.

- I ran into a couple of bumps that weren’t addressed in their docs, so I’m sharing them here.
+ I ran into a couple of bumps along the way, so I’m sharing them here in case they help anyone else in their journey.
 For context, my site is based on the [Nuxt Content example](https://nuxtjs.org/blog/creating-blog-with-nuxt-content/).

  ### Step 1:
  Installing Git LFS.
 No problems there.